 The St. Mary campus is equipped with electronic surveillance cameras to ensure the safety and welfare of all staff, students, parishioners, visitors and vendors.
+Any attempt to disconnect or cover a camera will result in disciplinary action.

 TECHNOLOGY USAGE

 St. Mary Parish School is proud to be able to offer Internet service for its students.
 The Internet represents a unique opportunity for our students to explore an incredible wealth of information that will enhance their learning.